 - Host a Team Meeting, #2 – In this meeting, review your promotional campaign, post-show workflow, booth design, booth attractions, attire, and more.
 Make sure everyone is on the same page before creating all of the material.

-- Notify show management if using the show organizer-appointed contractor – If your event requires that you use a show organizer-appointed contractor, make the proper arrangements early to avoid last-minute fees.
+- Notify show management if using the show organizer-appointed contractor – If your trade show requires that you use a show organizer-appointed contractor of things like installation, make the proper arrangements early to avoid last-minute fees.

 - Analyze all existing exhibitors – Most show organizers will provide a list of other exhibitors.
 Of your direct competitors, who will be in attendance at this event?
 Stalk their Twitter to find images of their previous booths and make sure yours is up to par.
 Are there any companies in attendance that you could partner with for booth attractions or takeaways?